bchareyre/yade-mpi/doc/sphinx/installation.rst

 installed from our `external PPA <https://launchpad.net/~yade-users/+archive/external/>`_ or just ignored.
 In this case some features can be disabled.

-If you are using other distribuition, than Debian or its derivatives, you should install the softwares listed above.
+If you are using other distribution, than Debian or its derivatives, you should install the softwares listed above.
 Their names can differ from the names of Debian-packages.